peteSmith1229/Icewind-Dale-Enhanced-Edition-Reborn/README.md

 ![weaponsmiths](https://i.ibb.co/L1bRtJk/Cecil-weaponsmith.jpg)

- - New Alchemy system where finding and combining rare ingredients will award you with new spells (greatly aided by the Ranger's Tracking ability)
+ - New Alchemy system where finding and combining rare ingredients will award you with new spells (ingredients spawn on the map where the Ranger's Tracking ability can help locate)

 ![Alchemy](https://i.ibb.co/CHPXsN4/Flash.jpg)